Defining the University’s approach to Access Control

 Guest accounts must be requested and authorised by a permanent manager.
 Requests for guest accounts must be requested via the IT Helpline.
 All guest accounts will then be processed by ISDS with a defined end date which automatically triggers the closure of the account.
 Guest accounts are only provided for a specified time period and at most a period of 5 years.

-The University reserves the right to disable any account with immediate effect, for example where the user is the subject to disciplinary action or there is a threat to the University or others.
-HR, Legal and/or the Information Security Manager will confirm the need to disable an account.
+The University reserves the right to disable any account with immediate effect, for example where the user is subject to disciplinary action or there is a threat to the University or others.
+HR, Legal and/or the Assistant Director Information Security will confirm the need to disable an account.
 Accounts will be retained for as long as necessary in line with any on-going investigation.

 Student account creation follows the same principles, but information comes from the Student Record System.
 Students retain access to core systems for 120 days after the end of their course, email and cloud storage for another 150 days, and are deleted after one year.